Continuum limit for discrete NLS with memory effect: The linear equation

-Given this result, a reasonable idea would be to work in the discrete analog of the space $X_T^s$ above, and prove that the IVP given by \cref{eq:discreteDuhamel} is locally well-posed.
-However, this is not possible because the smoothing effect is not readily available in the discrete setting: \begin{thm}[\cite{zuazua}*{Theorem~2.2}] Let $t>0$ and $s>0$.
+Given \Cref{thm:contLWP}, a reasonable idea would be to work in the discrete analog of the space $X_T^s$ above, and prove that the IVP given by \eqref{eq:discreteDuhamel} is locally well-posed.
+However, this is not possible because the smoothing effect is not readily available in the discrete setting, as exemplified by \cite[Theorem~2.2]{zuazua}: \begin{thm} Let $t>0$ and $s>0$.
 Consider

 and let $\widetilde{L}_{h,t} \varphi_h$ be the solution to the following IVP:

 Then

 and